LukMarks/Blade-Element-Momentum/README.md

 ## Results

-At the end of the calculation your console will show the final values for your design, like the next few lines shows:
+At the end of the calculation your console will show the final values for your design, like the next few lines show:

 ```
 Time elapsed (m:s):  0.0 : 7.0